arpitbbhayani/articles/blogs/rule-30.md

 ![Cellular Automata](https://user-images.githubusercontent.com/4745789/74357609-2a8e3100-4de6-11ea-9742-5c87d9988136.png)

-In the above Cellular Automaton we see each cell has 3 finite states `0` (red), `1` (black) and unoccupied `-1` (grey) and grid is a finite grid of size 9 x 9.
-The first generation of the grid is populated at random and the rules of transitioning into next-generation are
+In the above Cellular Automaton we see each cell has 2 finite states `0` (denoted by red), `1` (denoted by black).
+Each cell transitions into next generation by XORing the state values of all its 8 neighbors.
+The first generation of the grid is populated at random.
+The cell transitioning from one generation to next could be visualized as below:

- - `0` (red) transitions into `1` (black)
- - `1` (black) transitions into `0` (red)
- - `-1` (grey) stays `-1` (grey)

-From the rules we see above we deduce that the transition function does not take into consideration the neighbours of a particular cell rather it solely depends on the current state of the cell.

-The diagram also shows sample neighbors (green) of a cell (black) but the rules we define do not consider it.
-When cells transitions from one generation to the next they oscillate between red and green and could be seen as below.

 ![Cellular Automata Demo](https://user-images.githubusercontent.com/4745789/74355897-77bcd380-4de3-11ea-9bca-00c63d27f489.gif)